AdobeDocs/journeys.en/help/using/action/defining-the-message-parameters.md

 >[!NOTE]
 >
 >Field names in the payload cannot contain a "." character.
+They cannot start with a "$" character.

 You will be able to define the parameter type (e.g.: string, integer, etc.).